 Focus Your Budget on Pull Marketing if Your Product is Sought After

 If you are a small or mid-sized business, or if you have limited marketing dollars, you should allocate the majority of your budget to pull marketing channels.
-Pay-per-Click, social media, search engine optimization, content marketing, blogging, are just some of the channels that are relevant in pull marketing and can be pull factor definition.
+Pay-per-Click, social media, search engine optimization, content marketing, blogging, are just some of the channels that are relevant in pull marketing.

 Targeting your prospects in the final stages of the buying funnel is very cost-efficient and measurable.
 Both growth and expansion are likely to occur if the methods are applied correctly.